Braid representatives minimizing the number of simple walks

 We study how the number of simple walks changes under taking reflection, rotation, and cyclic permutation of a given braid.
-We also examine the growth rate of the number of simple walks for the families of torus knots.
+We also examine the growth rate of the number of simple walks for two families of torus knots.
 For instance, for the family of $(2,n)$ torus knots, the simple walks satisfy a Fibonacci recurrence and grow exponentially in $n$.
 For the family of $(3,n)$ torus knots, the simple walks satisfy a tribonacci recurrence and also grow exponentially in $n$.
 We further prove that the total number of simple walks on a braid and its reflection is invariant under cyclic permutation.
 This fact is used to facilitate finding braid representatives with the least number of simple walks.
 For knots up to 13 crossings, we developed a program that finds minimal braid representatives.
-When these braids are used in conjunction with the program of Hajij and Levitt \cite{Hajij-Levitt-2018}, this provides an efficient way to compute the colored Jones polynomial for knots up to 13 crossings.
+When these braids are used in conjunction with the program of Hajij and Levitt \cite{Hajij-Levitt-2018}, this provides an efficient method for computing the colored Jones polynomial for these knots.

+We close this section with a brief synopsis of the rest of this paper.
+In \ref{S2}, we review the method from \cite{Huynh-Le-2005, Armond-2014} for computing the colored Jones polynomial.
+In \ref{S3}, we use it to compute $J_{N,K}(q)$ in closed form for the knots $5_2, 6_1,$ and $7_2$.
+These computations were originally performed by Masbaum using skein theory, see \cite{Masbaum-2003}.
+In \ref{S4}, we recall the basic results about braid representatives for knots and study the effect of the Markov moves on the set of simple walks.
+In \ref{S5}, we introduce the set of semi-simple walks, and we show that it is invariant under cyclic permutation of the braid word.
+In \ref{S6} and \ref{S7}, we study the growth rate of number of simple walks for two families of torus knots.
+In \ref{S8}, we present the output of a program for finding braid representatives that minimize the number of simple walks.